Michael Walshe

 Corporate and Commercial Law

 Michael continues to advise many leading credit unions throughout Ireland on a host of regulatory matters and various innovative shared services projects and new product offerings.
-He advised Dundalk Credit Union on a series of strategic transfers of undertakings from four neighbouring credit unions.
-Michael also advised on the legal framework for Peopl, a new insurance offering to credit union members developed jointly with CUDA.
+He is advising Dundalk Credit Union on a series of strategic transfers of undertakings from neighbouring credit unions.
+Michael also advised on the legal framework for Peopl., a new insurance offering to credit union members developed jointly with the Credit Union Development Association.